pranabekka/pranabekka.github.io/content/drafts/html-to-bean.md

 +++

-What an HTML document might look like in Bean, if the syntax sugar and post-processing were ignored.
+What an HTML document might look like in Bean, both with and without the syntax sugar and post-processing.

 [Bean markup (missing)](bean)